 The thing is, that for a maturity model to properly support this, it needs two dimensions.
 And only when it contains both the customer AND supplier perspectives, can it serve as an intermediary to facilitate any discussions on the matter.

 Sure, I see maturity models that refer to business value.
 But they tend to be general, as they show a graph with one axis with either high or low value.
 I made an attempt to add an extra dimension to the CMMI model below:

 I should stress that the part in blue is not from my hand, but belongs to the friendly people of Carnegie Mellon University.

-Using a two-dimensional maturity model
+Using two-dimensional maturity models

 In the maturity model pictured above, two aspects become clear to me:

 - In the lower levels, the supplier is a cost center.
 In the upper levels, it’s a value center where investments on the supplier side create value on the demand side.